tbenade/wercker-devcenter/source/articles/deployment/openshift.md

 Every succesful build on wercker can be deployed to a so called deploy target.
 This can be a custom deploy target, or one of the predefined targets like [Heroku](/articles/deployment/heroku.html) or [OpenShift](#).
 You can read more at the [deployment section](/articles/deployment/intro.html).

 In this article we will add one for OpenShift.
-You find the describtive steps below:
+Follow along with the steps below:

 ### Navigate to your application
 First we need to sign in at wercker and navigate to the application we like to deploy to OpenShift.